Start up

 According to the initial configuration chosen, the Camera Background field will appear.
 Drag your background image from the project folder.
 It can be either a 2D Texture or a 2D sprite.

 A popup will warn you to set the correct resolution in Game View.
-The camera distance will be set automatically according to the image size.
+The camera distance/size will be set automatically according to the image size.
 This way any sprites cropped from this image won’t have to be scaled.

 vbgamestudio